 Harry and Heidi first connected in 2017 in an online forum for DIY weather satellite image transmissions.
 They are collaborating on Here GOES Radiotelescope to further interest and participation in extraterrestrial radio reception.

-Many thanks to Lucas Teske and the Open Satellite Project chat room for inspiration and open-source software development; Brett Casebolt (@BrettCasebolt / naturalgfx.com) for developing and providing GRB Imager, the software that enables low-cost reception of the GRB signal; SPACES (Cleveland, OH) for initial support and launch of the early project iteration; and to Galen Joseph-Hunter, Kim Fisher, JF Mergen, and Jennifer Dove for helping with troubleshooting in many forms.
+Many thanks to Lucas Teske and the Open Satellite Project chat room for inspiration and open-source software development; Brett Casebolt (@BrettCasebolt / naturalgfx.com) for developing and providing GRB Streamer, the software that enables low-cost demodulation of the GRB signal; the CSPP team at the University of Wisconsin-Madison for developing CSPP GEO, software used to recover GRB payloads from CADU streams; SPACES (Cleveland, OH) for initial support and launch of the early project iteration; and to Galen Joseph-Hunter, Kim Fisher, JF Mergen, and Jennifer Dove for helping with troubleshooting in many forms.
 And a resounding THANKS to Wave Farm for providing Here GOES Radiotelescope a happy home.

 Wave Farm (wavefarm.org) is a non-profit arts organization driven by experimentation with broadcast media and the airwaves.
 Our programs—Transmission Arts, WGXC-FM, and Media Arts Grants—provide access to transmission technologies and support artists and organizations that engage with media as an art form.
 Wave Farm programs are made possible, with significant support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature; the National Endowment for the Arts; and the Greene County Legislature through the County Initiative Program, administered in Greene County by the Greene County Council on the Arts (aka CREATE).
 In addition, special thanks are due to Dan Braverman and Radio Systems, Inc. for making this project possible.